Falkirk (UK Parliament constituency)

 Falkirk is a county constituency of the House of Commons of the Parliament of the United Kingdom.
 It was created for the 2005 general election, replacing Falkirk West and part of Falkirk East.

-It can be considered a safe SNP seat: at the 2015 general election, it was the seat with the largest majority for the SNP as well as the seat with the largest majority for any party in Scotland.
-At the 2019 general election it again had the highest numerical majority of any SNP-won seat in Scotland, although other seats had higher relative majorities.
+Until 2024, it was considered a safe SNP seat: at the 2015 general election, it was the seat with the largest majority for the SNP as well as the seat with the largest majority for any party in Scotland, retaining its record in the 2019 general election.
+In 2024, Labour candidate Euan Stainbank defeated the SNP candidate after the retirement of previous MP John McNally in a political upset, returning the seat to Labour for the first time in over a decade.

-Constituency profile

-The constituency takes in the town of the same name and stretches west to include Denny, Stenhousemuir and Banknock.

 Boundaries

-Falkirk has been joined by most of the various sized towns and villages of its council area in this new seat, including Airth, Bainsford, Banknock, Bonnybridge, Brightons, Camelon Carronshore, Denny, Falkirk, Glen Village/Hallglen, Head of Muir, Larbert, Laurieston, Polmont, Redding, Shieldhill, Stenhousemuir, Tamfourhill, and Westquarter.
-A south eastern arm of the seat curls around Grangemouth.
-The seat sits to the south of the River Forth.
+The constituency takes in the town of the same name and stretches west to include Denny and Banknock and east to the village of Whitecross.
+Falkirk is joined by most of the various sized towns and villages of its council area, including Bainsford, Banknock, Bonnybridge, Brightons, Camelon, Denny, Glen Village/Hallglen, Head of Muir, Laurieston, Maddiston, Polmont, Redding, Rumford, Shieldhill, Tamfourhill, Wallacestone, Westquarter and Whitecross.

+2005–2024: Under the Fifth Review of UK Parliament constituencies, the boundaries were defined in accordance with the ward structure in place on 30 November 2004.
+Further to reviews of local government ward boundaries which came into effect in 2007 and 2017, but did not affect the parliamentary boundaries, the constituency comprised the following wards or part wards of Falkirk Council: Bonnybridge and Larbert; Carse, Kinnaird and Tryst; Denny and Banknock; Falkirk North (except a very small part); Falkirk South; Lower Braes (majority); and Upper Braes (minority).

+2024–present: Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the Falkirk Council wards of: